ionos-enterprise/ionos-enterprise-puppet/README.md

       datacenter_id => '2dbf0e6b-3430-46fd-befd-6d08acd96557'
     }

-A LAN named `public` will have public Internet access enabled and will reside in the defined data center.
+A LAN named `public` will have public Internet access enabled and will reside in the defined virtual data center.

+**Note**: It is important that resource names be unique within the manifest.
+This includes both similar and different resource types.
+For example, a LAN resource named `public` will conflict with a server resource named `public`.

 To provide a data center ID, you can create a data center within the module as follows: